 The Department of Health Sciences has two Divisions, Allied Health and Arts and Sciences.
-The degrees offered within the department are an Associate of Science in General Studies and Bachelor of Science in Health Care Administration.
+The degrees offered within the department are an Associate of Science in General Studies, Associate of Applied Science in Medical Assisting, and Bachelor of Science in Health Care Administration.